 The first step in treating viral meningitis is preventing its occurrence and spread.
 Prevention of the spread of viral meningitis includes frequent hand washing and covering the mouth and nose with a tissue when sneezing or coughing.

-Treatment of viral meningitis includes rest, pain medications and anti-fever medications, such as Tylenol, and drinking extra fluids to ...more treatments »
+Treatment of viral meningitis includes rest, pain medications and anti-fever medications, such as Tylenol, and drinking ...more treatments »

 Viral meningitis: Misdiagnosis

 A diagnosis of viral meningitis may be delayed because in some cases, symptoms can be so mild that the disease goes undiagnosed.
 In addition, some symptoms, such as headache, stiff neck, and fatigue, can mimic symptoms of another disease or condition.
 These include influenza, tension headache, muscle strain in the neck, or migraine headache.
 Symptoms of viral meningitis also ...more misdiagnosis »

 See full list of 52

 - Symptomatic and supportive treatment

 - HSV, varicella and CMV have a specific antiviral therapy; most other viruses do not.
 For HSV the treatment of choice is acyclovir